Frans de Munck

-Frans de Munck (20 August 1922 – 24 December 2010) was a Dutch footballer and football manager.
+Frans de Munck (20 August 1922 – 24 December 2010) was a Dutch football player and manager.

 Nicknamed The Black Panther due to his black hair, jersey and cat-like reflexes, De Munck helped VV DOS from Utrecht win the Eredivisie title in 1958, and Fortuna '54 win the KNVB Cup in 1957.
 For four years, he played for German top division club 1.
 FC Köln.

 Between 1949 and 1960, he gained 31 caps for the Netherlands national team.

 Early life

 Frans de Munck was the son of Frans de Munck Sr., a son of a Belgian inland skipper.
 De Munck Sr. worked as a stoker at a gas company in Goes, Zeeland, where he met Johanna Maria Labeur, a widow from Kattendijke.
 She had two children from her first marriage, and the couple settled on the Westerstraat in Goes.
 De Munck Jr. later had a half-brother from his father's marriage to Labeur, Pieter de Munck, who was seven years younger.
 His biological mother is unknown.

 As a youngster, De Munck did a lot of sports.
 In addition to association football, he also did cycling, athletics, korfball and handball.
 He particularly excelled in athletics, including winning the Zeeland championship in javelin throw and handball.